 This story first appeared on Assist News Service – assistnews.net.
 Used with permission.

-Dan Wooding is an award-winning author, broadcaster and journalist.
+Dan Wooding was an award-winning author, broadcaster and journalist.
 Before moving to the United States in 1982, Wooding was a senior reporter in London with both the Sunday People and the Sunday Mirror, and also did interviews for the BBC.
-He is the founder and president of Assist News Service (ANS), and is also the author or co-author of numerous books.
+He was the founder and president of Assist News Service (ANS) and the author or co-author of numerous books.
 Learn more at assistnews.net

 If you would like one of our anointed prayer ministers to support you as you lift your voice in prayer, please click on the link below.

 You can watch our powerful programming on either Roku, Apple TV, Amazon Fire, Chromecast, via livestream at ini.tv/livestream, or on the Inspiration TV mobile app — click here for all the ways to watch!